Brilliant People – A Short Story – Fantasy / Thriller

 She followed him to a pub.
 Waited a moment or two, then snuck inside.

-Douglas sat alone, sipping his beer straight from the bottle and eating a bag of crisps.
+Douglas sat alone, sipping his cold beer straight from the bottle and eating a bag of crisps.

 Denise found a discreet table and seated herself.